Ubisoft announces staff departures after misconduct allegations

 The group's chief creative officer, managing director of its Canadian studios and global head of human resources have resigned from their positions, effective immediately, the company said.

-"Departures come following the initiation of a rigorous review that the Company initiated in response to recent allegations and accusations of misconduct and inappropriate behavior," the company said in a statement.
+"Departures come following the initiation of a rigorous review that the company initiated in response to recent allegations and accusations of misconduct and inappropriate behaviour," the company said in a statement.

 READ: Two top Ubisoft execs leave during sexual harassment probe